MicrosoftDocs/mixed-reality/mixed-reality-docs/CONTRIBUTING.md

 - Save your [recovery codes](https://github.com/settings/auth/recovery-codes) in a safe place.
 - Update your [public profile settings](https://github.com/settings/profile).
    - Set your name, and consider setting your *Public email* to *Don't show my email address*.
-   - We also recommend that you upload a profile picture, as a thumbnail will be shown on docs pages to which you contribute.
+   - We recommend you upload a profile picture, as a thumbnail will be shown on docs pages to which you contribute.
 - If you plan to use a command line workflow, consider setting up [Git Credential Manager for Windows](https://github.com/Microsoft/Git-Credential-Manager-for-Windows/releases/latest) so that you don't have to enter your password each time you make a contribution.

 Taking these steps is important as the publishing system is tied to GitHub and you'll be listed as either author or contributor to each article using your GitHub alias.